Why Adalo Works for Building MYOB-Connected Apps

 If you're looking to build an app that connects directly to your MYOB data, here's the good news: you can do it without coding.
-Using Adalo, a no-code app builder, and the MYOB Business API, you can create web or mobile apps to manage invoices, expenses, and more.
+Using Adalo, an AI-powered app builder, and the MYOB Business API, you can create web or mobile apps to manage invoices, expenses, and more.
 Your app will display live financial data in an easy-to-use format and keep it synced in real-time.
 Here's a quick summary of the process:

 - Set Up MYOB API Access: Register as a developer, get API credentials, and connect to your company file.